torbsd/openbsd-ports/README.md

     noscript          2.6.9.22
     https-everywhere  5.0.3

-I try stay consistent with the version of Firefox ESR that is in ports wrt. which version of tor-browser I base the port on.
+I try to stay consistent with the version of Firefox ESR that is in ports wrt. which version of tor-browser I base the port on.
 This is why we're at Firefox ESR 36.1.0 right now (2015-05-20).

 I've created a meta/tbb package, but in order to use it it needs at least `/usr/ports/meta/Makefile.inc` dropped in; assuming you